This collection began with a couple of Hopi-Tewa pots on a shelf. The website came along a few hundred pots later—and the numbers keep growing.

 First, many of the people who access the website are collectors or galleries looking for quick information about a particular potter.
 The “Artist List” allows them to find such information.
 Others are interested in a particular type or design of pottery and the “Category List” serves a similar function.
 Often such folk have a particular pot that they want to compare to similar pots in this collection.

 Second, there is increasing internet access on the reservation and some Hopi and Tewa-Hopi potters have used this website to see pots they made earlier in their career or see pots made by other family members or friends.
 Often a potter has several pots in the collection spanning different periods of her/his career.
 The collection has particularly strong representation of potters in the Nampeyo family (seven generations) and Chapella family (four generations).
 Numbers of families other than these two are represented in the collection and potters from different families are often linked by marriage.
 It is my hope that access to generations of pottery will inspire Hopi and Tewa-Hopi artists.
 As internet connectivity becomes more available on the reservation, it is expected that this use of the collection will grow.
-When this collection is absorbed into the collection of the Museum of Northern Arizona, and subsequently is loaned to reservation museum when one is established, potters will be able access the pottery directly.
+About half the pottery in this collection has already been given to the Museum of Northern Arizona.
+The remainder of the collection will be owned by the MNA in a few years.
+Artists from Hopi frequently use the museum’s collection for research and inspiration.
+When there is a professional museum on the reservation the MNA will freely loan items from this collection to the Hopi Museum and potters will have even easier access to the pottery.

 Third, the collection has become more than a series of pots on a shelf.
 It has its own internal structure and logic.
 Thus, it can be used as source data for the development of Native American art history.
 For example, Appendix B documents the close connection between a specific Sikyatki pot and a bowl in this collection.
 One result of this discussion is a typology of six design strategies that are diagnostic markers that help us assess if a pot is by Nampeyo.
 You might also take a look at Appendix E “Nampeyo signed pottery: A history and theory” which uses the collection’s trove of Nampeyo family pots to suggest how we might determine the painter of pots formed by Nampeyo but painted and signed by a relative..
 These are just two of the five collection-based essays in the Appendices.
 Similarly, the development of artistic expression within families can be traced (cf. Chervnsik, 2003).
 The development of particular designs or design motifs might also be examined.